0xPolygon/polygon-docs/docs/zkEVM/architecture/user-fees.md

 Costs associated with transaction execution is denoted by $\texttt{ExecutionCost}$, and it is measured in gas.

-Observe that, in contrast to data availability costs, calculating computational costs requires execution of the transactions.
+In contrast to costs for data availability, calculating computational costs necessecitates transactions to be executed.

 So then,